Yup03/Yup03/README.md

 - 👋 Hi, I’m @Yup03
 - 👀 I’m interested in web developing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning html css and javascript
 - 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me ...